emqx/eip/active/0044-backup-encryption.md

 * **Plain, non-authenticated encryption.** Encryption without an authentication tag gives confidentiality but not tamper detection, so it would still need a separate MAC.
 AEAD provides both and avoids a second primitive.
+* **Envelope encryption (wrapping a random data key).** An earlier draft generated a fresh random data key per backup and wrapped it with the operator-supplied key, storing the wrapped key in the header.
+It is not adopted.
+The operator-supplied key is used directly as the DEK, and the rotation benefit envelope usually provides — changing the provisioned key without re-encrypting existing archives — is already obtained here through the key identifier plus keeping multiple provisioned DEKs.
+Wrapping would add a key-unwrap step and stored key material in the header for no gain in this same-operator model.
+It can be revisited if a future need arises to re-key a shared archive under many operator keys without re-encrypting.
 * **A persisted node-level encryption key.** A key configured on the cluster removes the per-request key-handling step but reintroduces a cluster-wide secret on every node.
 The ad-hoc, operator-supplied key keeps the producing cluster